Let's hear impressions from riders about their favorite gear that they used extensively last winter.

 Who do you think these bindings are recommended for?

-Kawaguchi TKY YayaAdult skiers who are crazy about backcountry skiing.
-People who have suddenly started making long hikes deep into the mountains in search of snow.
-People who continue to frequent snowy mountains even though everyone around them has switched to spring activities.
-People who
+Kawaguchi TKY YayaAdult skiers who have become completely hooked on backcountry skiing.
+Those who have found themselves increasingly taking long hikes deep into remote areas in search of snow.
+Those who, while everyone around them has switched to spring activities, continue to frequent the snow-covered mountains.
+Those who,

 Where should you mount your bindings and why?